omarbowen01/Parking-Lot-Management-System/README.md

 9. First go to the admin_login database then go to SQL tab  <br>
 10. Next, navigate to the project folder: \DB_Scripts and run all the scripts in each of the folders in order one by one:
 FULL_SCHEMA, ALTER_SCRIPTS, INSERT_SCRIPTS then TRIGGERS <br>
-11. Do a CTRL+F for 'mysqli_connect' with the project folder and replace the server name with your mysql server name, the default username should be "root" as aleady writting in the parameters but verify your mysql username and replace as needed. <br>
+11. Do a CTRL+F for 'mysqli_connect' with the project folder and replace the server name with your mysql server name, the default username should be "root" as already written in the parameters but verify your mysql username and replace as needed. <br>
 12. In the browser type in localhost/yourlocalprojectfolder/index.php to get to the landing page <br>

 <h2> Contact </h2>